somework/p2p-path-finder/docs/performance/issues/p1-pathfinder-callback.md

 - In [`PathFinderService::findBestPaths`](../../src/Application/Service/PathFinderService.php)
   move tolerance evaluation ahead of `PathResult`/`PathOrderKey` creation so we only allocate when the route is accepted.
-- Replace the `MaterializedResultEntry` array with a lightweight DTO or reuse a preallocated buffer to avoid per-result array churn during `usort`.
+- Replace the per-result array with a lightweight `MaterializedResult` DTO or reuse a preallocated buffer to avoid per-result churn during `usort`.
 - Drop the raw `candidate` array from the `PathOrderKey` metadata or replace it with the minimal ordering payload so we stop retaining the entire search state for each candidate.